Why AI Won’t Replace Accounting Software Anytime Soon

 AI Is Rising, But Software Still Runs the Show

 A report by Sage found that 83% of accountants believe AI will significantly change the way they work over the next five years.
 Still, most agree it needs to be used carefully, within a system that respects the structure accounting depends on.
 The direction we’re heading is clear: automation will become more common, but it will live inside tools that are built to follow the rules.
 Not replace them.
+In this shift, the adoption of AI billing software can further lead to increased efficiency and cost savings across accounting departments.

 Bottom Line